Andy4495/Homemade-CPU/README.md

 - Create a compiler of sorts to make a more complete instruction set based on the simple instructions
   - 16-bit equivalents of base instruction set
 - No interrupt support
+- Possibly have separate logic for imcrementing the PROGRAM COUNTER instead of updating it through the ALU
 - Build the CPU in:
   - Hardware (7400-series logic)
     - Mostly CMOS, but may use LS logic for ALU
-    - Eventually replace ALU chip with discrete logic chips
+    - Eventually replace ALU chip with discrete logic
   - Emulator
   - VHDL